-If one of us as agency nurses encounters a situation in which you feel obligated to challenge a request, in order to maintain the safest patient care environment.
+As an agency nurse, if you encounter a situation in which you feel obligated to challenge a request, in order to maintain the safest patient care environment.
 It is of vital importance that you:

 - 1. Communicate with Aequor - 2.
 Document the incident in your own words before leaving the facility. - 3.
 Furnish signed and dated copies of your documentation of the incident to Aequor, the Nursing Supervisor of the facility in which you were working and retain a copy for yourself.